phenopolis/pheno4j/README.md

 # Pheno4j: a graph based HPO to NGS database

 # Purpose
-Take raw input files in JSON, VCF and CSV format and convert them into CSV files that represent Nodes and Relationships, which can then be used to populate Pheno4J using the neo4j bulk CSV import tool.
+Genetic and phenotype data in JSON, VCF and CSV format and convert them into CSV files that represent Nodes and Relationships that can then be used to populate Pheno4J using [the neo4j bulk CSV import tool](https://neo4j.com/docs/operations-manual/current/tutorial/import-tool/).

 # Public datasets
-* Gencode gene-transcript mapping [ftp://ftp.sanger.ac.uk/pub/gencode/Gencode_human/release_25/GRCh37_mapping/gencode.v25lift37.annotation.gtf.gz](ftp://ftp.sanger.ac.uk/pub/gencode/Gencode_human/release_25/GRCh37_mapping/gencode.v25lift37.annotation.gtf.gz) (may be removed as information can be obtained for user specified JSON file).
+* Gencode gene-transcript mapping ([gencode.v25lift37.annotation.gtf.gz](ftp://ftp.sanger.ac.uk/pub/gencode/Gencode_human/release_25/GRCh37_mapping/gencode.v25lift37.annotation.gtf.gz)) (may be removed as information can be obtained for user specified JSON file).
 * [HPO ontology](http://purl.obolibrary.org/obo/hp.obo)
 * [OMIM HPO-Gene mapping](http://compbio.charite.de/jenkins/job/hpo.annotations.monthly/lastStableBuild/artifact/annotation/ALL_SOURCES_ALL_FREQUENCIES_diseases_to_genes_to_phenotypes.txt)